What to look for when you’re a vegan athlete? Seven practical tips!

 4. Vitamins and minerals

 Monitor the amount of vitamins and minerals in your diet.
 Vegans have an increased risk of a deficiency of iron and B vitamins.
 Whole grain products, legumes, soy products, fruits and nuts contain much iron and B vitamins.
-Choose vitamin B12 enriched products or a supplement after consulting your family doctor
+Choose vitamin B12 enriched products or a supplement after consulting a doctor.
+(Do you need supplements?)

 5. Fruit